Got the Mariner Moose playing our Baby Blue Capcom arcade games at Occidental Park in Seattle for All Star Weekend.

-First person to email us at arcademarquee….at….gmail….dot….com or through our contact page with the correct answer receives $5 cash mailed to their door.
+First person to email us at arcademarquee….at….gmail….dot….com or through our contact page with the correct answer receives enough cash for 10 candy bars!

 Answer: CLICK HERE